Azure-Samples/azure-cosmos-db-sql-api-async-java-getting-started/README.md

 # Java app using Azure Cosmos DB Async Java SDK

 Azure Cosmos DB is a globally distributed multi-model database.
-One of the supported APIs is the Document API, which provides a JSON document model with SQL querying and JavaScript procedural logic.
-This sample shows you how to use the Azure Cosmos DB with the DocumentDB API to store and access data from a Java application.
+One of the supported APIs is the SQL API, which provides a JSON document model with SQL querying and JavaScript procedural logic.
+This sample shows you how to use the Azure Cosmos DB with the SQL API to store and access data from a Java application.

 ## Getting Started